I tried to make this list easy to understand, and I hope you’ll see it as a pocket guide on SEO writing best practices.

-You read it and then decide if the rest of the post will be worth it.
+You read it and decide if the rest of the post will be worth it.

 Learn how to write great titles, headlines, and descriptions.
-Your mission is to force searchers to stop in their track, give your headline a second look, and click it.
+Your mission is to force searchers to stop in their tracks, give your headline a second look, and click it.

 #4.
 If you can’t include your keyword in the title, then use it early in your post